Gianluigi Buffon: 2014–15: Second Champions League final and first Coppa Italia with Juventus

-Buffon captained Juventus in the 2015 Champions League final as the Turin club were defeated 3–1 by Barcelona at Berlin's Olympiastadion.
+Buffon captained Juventus in the 2015 Champions League final as the club were defeated 3–1 by Barcelona at Berlin's Olympiastadion.
 Buffon made the most saves throughout the tournament (39), and kept the most clean sheets (6), along with Danijel Subašić, Manuel Neuer and Marc-André ter Stegen.
 He was named to the 2014–15 UEFA Champions League Team of the Season for his performances throughout the tournament.

 On 15 July 2015, Buffon was named to the ten-man shortlist for the 2015 UEFA Best Player in Europe Award.
 His save on Dani Alves in the Champions League final was also nominated for the UEFA Save of the Season Award, finishing on a tied third-place in the voting.

 2015–16: Fifth consecutive Scudetto and record Serie A unbeaten streak

 On 8 August, Buffon kept a clean sheet as Juventus defeated Lazio 2–0 in the 2015 Supercoppa Italiana to win the title for a record seventh time.
-This was also Buffon's record sixth title, and his fifth with Juventus.
-On 12 August, it was announced that he placed fourth in the 2015 UEFA Best Player in Europe Award.
-Buffon was named the first Juventus Player of the Month of the 2015–16 season for September by fans after a series of consistent performances.
-On 21 October 2015, Buffon overtook Alessandro Del Piero's record for most minutes played with Juventus in the 73rd minute of Juventus' 0–0 home draw against Borussia Mönchengladbach, in the Champions League group stage.
-In the return group fixture against Borussia Mönchengladbach on 3 November, he made his 100th Champions League appearance, which ended in a 1–1 draw.
-On 21 November, he made his 552nd appearance for Juventus in a 1–0 home win over Milan, equalling Scirea as the club's second-highest appearance holder in all competitions, behind only Alessandro Del Piero.
-The following week, Buffon was nominated for the 2015 UEFA Team of the Year, also making his 100th appearance for Juventus in European Club Competitions in a 1–0 home win over Manchester City on 25 November.
-The following day, Buffon was included in the 55-player shortlist for the 2015 FIFPro World XI, despite having previously been omitted from the list of candidates for the 2015 FIFA Ballon d'Or.
-On 4 December 2015, Buffon made his 400th Serie A appearance with Juventus in a 2–0 away win over Lazio.
+This was also Buffon's sixth title, and his fifth with Juventus.
+That year Buffon placed fourth in the 2015 UEFA Best Player in Europe Award and named the first Juventus Player of the Month of the 2015–16 season for September by fans.
+On 21 October 2015, Buffon overtook Del Piero's record for most minutes played with Juventus, made his 100th Champions League appearance on 3 November.
+The following week, Buffon was nominated for the 2015 UEFA Team of the Year, also making his 100th appearance for Juventus in European Club Competitions on 25 November.
+The following day, Buffon was included in the player shortlist for the 2015 FIFPro World XI.
+On 4 December 2015, Buffon made his 400th Serie A appearance with Juventus.
 For his performances throughout the previous season, Buffon was named Serie A Goalkeeper of the Year for the tenth time in his career on 14 December, and subsequently to the 2015 Serie A Team of the Year.
 Later that month, he was named one of the three finalists for the Globe Soccer Player of the Year Award.
 On 6 January 2016, he placed second in the 2015 IFFHS World's Best Goalkeeper Award, once again behind Manuel Neuer.